 The County Endowment Fund Program was established by HF 2302 during the 2004 Legislative Session.
-While it is separate from the Endow Iowa tax credit, each has similar goals.
-Both programs are focused on encouraging philanthropic activity, which will ultimately lead to increased local charitable assets and retention of wealth for the benefit of Iowa communities now and in the future.
+While it is separate from the Endow Iowa tax credit program, the programs have similar goals.
+Both programs are focused on building the community foundation capacity to encourage additional philanthropy, which will ultimately lead to increased local charitable assets and retention of wealth for the benefit of Iowa communities now and in the future.